STEINKRAFT Zeolith bei Milben bei Hunden, Katzen, Pferden

 • Carefully expose the area

-• Sprinkle the powder sparingly and quietly (cats are sensitive – you know that from your own experience!)
+• Sprinkle the powder very sparingly and quietly (cats are sensitive - you know that from your own experience!).

 • For external use only – do not put in the ear!

-• Best used when cuddling or after eating when the cat is calm
+• For best results, use while cuddling or after eating, when the cat is calm.

-• If the dog tries to lick: distraction with a game or treat
+• If the dog tries to lick it: Distract it with a toy or treat.

-➡ The powder soothes irritated skin, keeps the area dry and can inhibit the spread of mites by changing the skin environment .
+➡ The powder soothes irritated skin, keeps the surrounding area dry, and can inhibit the spread of mites by altering the skin environment .

-Horses in pasture are often affected by autumn grass mites or mange mites , especially on the legs, pasterns, and abdominal seams.
-Eczema areas are also often additionally infested with mites.
+Horses grazing in pastures are frequently affected by harvest mites or mange mites , particularly on their legs, pasterns, and belly.
+Areas with eczema are also often infested with mites.

 Application tip:

-• Sprinkle powder generously – e.g., on the tail, belly seam or pastern
+• Sprinkle powder generously – e.g. on the tailhead, belly seam or fetlock.

-• Ideal after the paddock walk or in the evening in the stable
+• Ideal after a walk in the paddock or in the stable in the evening

-➡ Especially in combination with summer eczema or mud fever, the skin powder is a valuable aid in skin protection and ensures an environment unfriendly to mites .
+➡ Especially in combination with summer eczema or mud fever, the skin powder is a valuable aid in skin protection and creates an environment unfriendly to mites.

 What does science say?

-Studies on zeolite and mites in animals are currently rare, but the effectiveness of zeolite against parasites is well documented in vitro and on stable parasites such as mites and lice.
+Studies on zeolite and mites in animals are still rare – but the efficacy of zeolite against parasites is well documented in vitro and in stable parasites such as mites and lice.
 Similar to diatomaceous earth, zeolite has a drying effect on the skin and disrupts the life cycle of many ectoparasites.

 Important NOTE

-Zeolite skin powder is a natural, adjunctive treatment—but not a substitute for treatment—for severe or recurring mite infestations.
-In acute cases, you should always have your pet examined by a veterinarian and, if necessary, administer antiparasitic medication.
-The powder can then be used ideally for skin care, relief , and prevention .
+Zeolite skin powder is a natural, complementary measure – but not a replacement treatment for severe or recurring mite infestations.
+In acute cases, you should always have your pet examined by a veterinarian and, if necessary, use antiparasitic medication.
+The powder can then be an ideal aid for skin care, relief , and prevention .

 🌿 Conclusion: Natural support for mites

-Zeolite Skin Powder with Organic Lavender Oil is more than just a skincare product—it's a smart helper from nature.
-It naturally creates an environment that makes life difficult for mites, while simultaneously soothing and supporting irritated skin—all without chemicals.
+Zeolite skin powder with organic lavender oil is more than just a skincare product – it's an intelligent helper from nature.
+It naturally creates an environment that makes life difficult for mites, while simultaneously soothing and supporting irritated skin – completely without chemicals.

-Whether for dogs, cats, or horses: If you want to treat skin and the environment gently, zeolite is a strong partner.
+Whether for dogs, cats or horses: anyone who wants to treat skin and the environment gently has a strong partner in zeolite.

 👉 Discover now: